-Best Leverage for Standard Account - Leverage and Margin Trading Explanation and Example
+Best Leverage for Standard Account - Leverage and Margin Trading Explanation & Example

-Margin required : It is amount of money your broker requires from you as a trader to open a transaction.
-It's expressed in %s.
+Margin required : It is amount of money your broker requires from you as a currency trader to open a trade transaction.
+It is expressed in %.

-Used margin : sum of money in your trading account which has been already used up when buying a currency contract, this contract is one that's displayed in open positions.
-You can't use this sum of money after opening a transaction order transaction because you've already used it & it's not available to you.
+Used margin : sum of money in your trading account which has already been used up when buying a currency contract, this contract is one that's displayed in open trade positions.
+You can not use this sum/amount of money after opening a transaction order transaction because you have already used it & it's not available to you.

-In other terms, because your online broker has opened up a position for you using capital you've borrowed, you must maintain this usable margin for your account as a collateral to allow you to continue using this leverage he has given to you.
+In other terms, because your broker has opened up a position for you using capital you've borrowed, you must maintain this usable margin for your account as a collateral to allow you to continue using this leverage the broker has issued to you.

-Free margin : amount in your trading account that you can use to open new trades.
-This is amount of money in your trading account which hasn't yet been leveraged because you haven't yet opened a transaction with this money - this money also is very important for you as a investor because it enables you as a trader to continue holding your open trade transactions as will be explained below.
+Free margin : amount in your account which you as a trader can use to open new trades.
+This is amount of money in your trading account which hasn't yet been leveraged because you have not yet opened a trade transaction with this money - this money also is very important for you as a investor and trader because it enables you as a currency trader to continue holding your open trades as will be explained below.

-However, if you over use leverage, this free margin will drop below a certain % at which your broker will have to liquidate all of your trade transactions automatically, leaving you with a large loss.
-Broker at this point closes all your trade transaction because if your trades were to be left open they would lose the money you've borrowed from them.
+However, if you over use leverage, this free margin will drop below a certain % at which your broker will have and be forced to liquidate all of your trade positions mechanically/automatically, leaving you with a large loss.
+Broker at this point closes all your trade because if your trades were to be left open they would lose the money you've borrowed from them.

-Difference Between Trading Leverage Set by the Broker and Used Leverage
+Difference Between Trading Leverage Set by the Broker & Used Leverage

-If the set leverage is 100: 1, it means that you can borrow up to $100 dollars for every dollar that you have in your forex account but you do not have to borrow all the 100 dollars for every dollar you've, but you can decide to borrow 50:1 or 20:1.
-In this case even though the trading leverage option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade transaction.
+If the set leverage is 100: 1, it means that you as a trader can borrow up to $100 dollars for every dollar that you have on your account but you do not have to borrow all the 100 dollars for every dollar you've, but you as a trader can decide to borrow 50:1 or 20:1.
+In this case even though the trading leverage option set 100:1 your used leverage will be the 50:1 or 20:1 that you as a trader have borrowed to make a trade transaction.

 Example: